 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
 All concerns are passed through the members of staff who are trained as Designated Safeguarding Officers in school in compliance with the sharing of information guidance.

-The Designated Safeguarding Leads are Mrs R Heard, Head of School (Pastoral) and Miss A Eland, Intervention Support Office.
-They are supported by a team of other teachers and members of the support staff.
+The school's Designated Safeguarding Lead is Mrs A Adams, Assistant Headteacher - Head of KS3.
+She is supported by a team of other teachers and members of the support staff.

 If you have any serious concerns about your child, or any other pupil at St Bede’s school, please do not hesitate to contact one of the Designated Safeguarding Leads who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.